 Priya Chaudhary served as Delaware Valley ACO’s Administrative Fellow from July 2018 through July 2019.
 She began her career as a primary care physician in India.
 She received her MD from Sri Ramachandra University in Chennai, India in 2013.
 During this period of medical training, Priya joined a student-led outreach NGO that provided health education to the underserved population in Chennai.
 This experience, along with subsequent years of work as a physician in the community, Priya quickly realized the need for a comprehensive, community-based, patient-outcome driven approach to the delivery of health care extending beyond the medical care provided in a hospital.

 Priya received her MBA in Health Sector Management from Temple University, Philadelphia in 2018.
 As a part of this program, she had the opportunity to complete an internship at The University of Pennsylvania Health System.
 Priya was exposed to transformative work around value-based care and the implementation of patient-outcome driven strategies during this internship.
 As an administrative fellow at Delaware Valley ACO, she continued to build upon her understanding of not only the rapid shift from fee-for-service to value-based model of health care, but also the operational practices and challenges that drive a dynamic ACO.
-Priya is currently working as Director of Population Health at Advocare, LLC, an integrated independent physician owned and governed multi-specialty medical organization with over 500 providers in NJ and PA.
+Priya is currently working with the Population Health team at Advocare, LLC., an integrated independent physician owned and governed multi-specialty medical organization with over 500 providers in NJ and PA.

 Sarah McCarthy served as Delaware Valley ACO’s Administrative Fellow from July 2017 through July 2018.
 She is a graduate of the University of Washington where she earned a Master of Healthcare Administration degree.
 Prior to graduate school, Sarah worked in a clinical laboratory and pursued a master’s degree in Public Health.
 Her experiences within the clinical setting and projects related to Public Health influenced her decision to advance her career in population health.

 Henry interned with the Delaware Valley ACO from June 2017 until August 2017.
 He graduated from the University of Delaware in 2015.
 After graduation, he began working in Business Development for an Accountable Care Organization in Delaware.
 This job sparked his interest in public health and value-based care.